pcraig3/after-no-js/README.md

 ### No-JS

 I'm using encrypted cookies to store values so that they stick around between page loads.
-Updating the global state always sets a browser cookie, and global state is hydrated from browser cookies on both client and server-side refreshes so you always have your data.
+Updating the global state always sets a browser cookie (fifteen minutes ⏲), and global state is hydrated from browser cookies on both client and server-side refreshes so you always have your data.

 The means we can pre-populate fields, validate errors, or pass saved values to other parts of the app whether or not the client runs JavaScript.